 The filing system, NetFile, is a web-based filing system that allows individuals to electronically track contributions and expenditures and submit campaign statements.
 Alternatively, most third-party campaign accounting systems will produce an electronic file that you may upload to NetFile and use to file your statements electronically.

-A kiosk is available at MCE to file, view and print nonredacted statements.
-In addition, one-onone trainings with NetFile are available.
+A kiosk is available at the Monterey County Elections office to file, view, and print nonredacted statements.
+In addition, one-on-one trainings are available.